Abdoo50/Face_Mask-Detection/README.md

 Test Accuracy = 0.9338186383247375
 Loss function = 0.1776

-**Finallغ** I built a predictive System to deploy our model in any image with Path only and it will classify if you wear a maskor No
+**Finally* I built a predictive System to deploy our model in any image with Path only and it will classify if you wear a maskor No

 Finally I want to thank you for reading